-U.S. Army Old Guard Fife and Drum Corps - United States
+U.S. Army Old Guard Fife & Drum Corps

 Alex Kuldell began his drumming career in 1986 with the Washington Scottish Pipe Band under the direction of lead drummer Ed Bauder.
 It was there that he first learned the art of performing for a multitude of audiences and environments.
 Throughout grade school, Kuldell studied with the late Samuel Evans developing his foundation in rudimental drumming while performing with The Patriots of Northern Virginia.
 He performed with various honor bands, to include most of the district-wide musical ensembles within the Fairfax County school system, the George Mason Honor Band, the District 10 Band, and the Virginia All-State Band.

 In 1997, Kuldell joined the grade II City of Washington Pipe Band after being recruited by lead drummer Jon Quigg.
 The band won the 1999 North American Pipe Band Championships and World Pipe Band Championships, resulting in the band’s promotion to grade I. During the same year, they appeared at the Kennedy Center Honors for Sean Connery’s tribute.
 The band performed at the White House for the 2010 celebration of St. Patrick's Day with President Barrack Obama in attendance.
 After being appointed Drum Sergeant, Alex led the drum corps to an undefeated season in the U.S. and a very successful showing at the North American Pipe Band Championships in Canada.